Chamonix Snowshoe Adventure

 Accommodation

-Our accommodation for these weeks is at the family run Hotel Aiguilles du Midi in the hamlet of Les Bossons in Chamonix.
+Our accommodation for these weeks is usually at the family run Hotel Aiguilles du Midi in the hamlet of Les Bossons in Chamonix.
 If our usual hotel is not available we will provide other accommodation of a similar standard.
-The Refuge Tornieux listed here is the destination of one of our snowshoe day hikes where we plan to have a traditional Savoyarde lunch.

 Hotel Aiguille du Midi, Chamonix